Resonant states reveal strong light-matter coupling in nanophotonic cavities: Abstract

 \section{Abstract}

-Photonic resonances are a powerful tool for controlling light-matter interactions.
-However, unlocking many of the most scientifically intriguing and technologically promising phenomena requires entering the strong coupling regime, where light and matter fully mix, unlocking emergent properties of the coupled states.
-Nowadays, distinguishing between weak and strong coupling primarily relies on studying the optical response of the hybrid system at real frequencies, which only provides indirect estimates of the underlying resonant dynamics.
-In contrast, the actual resonances live at complex frequencies.
-Resolving this contradiction, we show that photonic resonant states provide the framework to unambiguously quantify the strength of light-matter interaction, enabling a rigorous distinction between weak and strong coupling regimes.
-Assuming a single dominant resonant state of the bare photonic resonator, we derive an effective Hamiltonian that captures the interaction between the photonic resonator and an arbitrary number of material resonances.
-Our analysis reveals that, unlike most coupled-oscillator models commonly employed in the literature, hybridization not only introduces off-diagonal coupling but also shifts the bare eigenfrequency of the photonic mode.
-We demonstrate the accuracy of this approach by studying planar and spherical silver resonators filled with a molecular material whose properties were extracted from quantum-chemical simulations.
-Our work paves the way towards a unified description of light-matter coupling in open photonic environments.
+Photonic resonances enable control over light-matter interactions, but many key phenomena only emerge in the strong-coupling regime where light and matter excitations fully hybridize.
+To distinguish between weak and strong coupling, one conventionally studies real-frequency spectra of the hybrid system.
+However, these spectra only provide indirect estimates of the underlying resonant dynamics, as the resonances reside at complex frequencies.
+To overcome this contradiction, we demonstrate that photonic resonant states provide a framework for unambiguously distinguishing between weak and strong coupling.
+Upon tracing the resonant states through the complex plane while changing the resonator geometry, their trajectories undergo a qualitative change at the onset of strong coupling.
+Instead of passing each other in the complex frequency plane with only perturbative interactions, the resonant states swap positions.
+Assuming a single dominant photonic resonance, we derive an effective Hamiltonian that captures the interaction with multiple material resonances, including direct access to coupling rates from overlap-integrals.
+Our analysis reveals that, unlike most coupled-oscillator models commonly employed, hybridization not only introduces off-diagonal coupling but also shifts the bare eigenfrequency of the photonic mode.
+We apply our approach to planar and spherical silver resonators filled with a molecular material whose properties were extracted from quantum-chemical simulations.